The 2021/2022 admissions cycle is now open! Apply through PTCAS for our Class of 2025 to enroll in Fall 2022.

 How can I make my application more competitive?
 If I am meeting but not exceeding the academic selection factors, will I be accepted?

-Where can I access an application for admission to the MU DPT Program?
+How do I apply to the MU DPT Program?

-Applicants must apply through the Centralized Application Service for PTs (PTCAS; www.ptcas.org).
-Currently, the program does not utilize a supplemental application, nor do we have an additional application fee.
+Applicants must apply through the Centralized Application Service for Physical Therapists (PTCAS; www.ptcas.org).
+The program does not utilize a supplemental application.

 When does the application open and what is the deadline for admissions?

 What degree do I need to enter the DPT program?

 Applicants are required to have a bachelor’s degree in any field of study from an accredited college or university.

 Is there a required major to apply to the DPT program?

 No. Applicants can major in anything as long as the required prerequisite courses are completed.

-Do Advance Placement (AP) courses taken in high school count toward course requirements?
+Do Advanced Placement (AP) courses count towards prerequisite requirements?

 What is the average GPA for entering students?